evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 * By default dynamic data is escaped.
 They made it challenging to get unescaped HTML!

-This had me wonder, can we use server-side microframeworks such as [Koa][13], [Fastify][14] or [Express][15] but instead of string-based template parsers and get all the benefits of JSX?
+This had me wondering, can we use server-side microframeworks such as [Koa][13], [Fastify][14] or [Express][15] but instead of string-based template parsers and get all the benefits of JSX?